ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2018-10-25-git-workflow.md

 ## Merge policy for a verbose history

 The easiest way to merge two branches together is through the merge policy.
-This simply consolidates the two diverging histories of your `master` and `feature` branches via a merge-commit.
-You can perform a merge that adheres to a merge policy by executing the following commands (assuming that you're coming from the `feature` branch):
+This simply consolidates two diverging histories in your `master` and `feature` branches via a merge-commit.
+You can perform a merge adhering to this policy by executing the following commands (assuming that you're coming from the `feature` branch):

 ```shell